January 6, 2025

 • Uniform yellowing of older leaves.

-• Stunted growth or smaller new leaves.
+• Slowed growth or smaller new leaves.

 Solution: